 The U.S. Marshals Midwest Violent Fugitive Task Force-Kansas City Division, operates in conjunction with members of the Kansas City, Independence and St. Joseph Missouri Police Departments, Jackson and Buchanan County Sheriff's Offices, Missouri State Highway Patrol and other local and federal law enforcement partners.
 The task force objectives are to seek out and arrest fugitives charged with violent crimes, drug offenses, sex offenders and other serious felonies.
 It also provides direct support to law enforcement agencies in tracking down and recovering missing children.
 Nationally the United States Marshals Service fugitive programs are carried out with local law enforcement in 94 district offices, 67 local fugitive task forces, 8 regional task forces, as well as a growing network of offices in foreign countries.

 Tips can be submitted anonymously to the Greater Kansas City Crime Stoppers via the TIPS hotline at (816) 474-8477, on the internet at KCcrimestoppers.com or on the free mobile app available at P3Tips.com.
-Tips can also be submitted to the U.S. Marshals service directly and anonymously by downloading the USMS Tips app to your Apple or Android device.
-It can also be accessed online at USMS Tips.
+Tips can also be accessed online at USMS Tips.
 Follow the latest news and updates about the U.S. Marshals Service on Twitter: @USMarshalsHQ.